 Overview of California Mortgages

 As the country’s most populous state, California has a large mortgage market.
-California mortgage rates tend to hover around the national average.
+California mortgage rates tend to hover slightly below the national average, though.
 Some expensive California counties have above-average conforming loan limits.
 Monthly mortgage payments tend to be higher in states with expensive real estate markets, such as California’s.